voxelize/voxelize/docs/docs/api/client/classes/Network.md

 ▸ **action**(`type`, `data?`): `Promise`\<`void`\>

 Send an `ACTION` type message to the server.
-For more information about the protocol buffer message system, see [here](/tutorials/basics/protocol-networking).

 #### Parameters